-The products offered by NOREXECO are “Exchange Traded Financial Futures” on pulp indices on NBSK and BHKP.
+The products offered by NOREXECO are “Exchange Traded Financial Futures” on NBSK, BHKP and Recovered Paper OCC 1.04 (2020).

 |Trading Venue||NOREXECO, a regulated market|

 |Clearing||European Commodity Clearing AG (ECC), an ESMA authorised CCP|

 |Settlement||Financial in USD for pulp and EUR for OCC|

 |Listed Products||Current Month + 5, Current Quarter + 5 and 2 Calendar years|